lbordonal/02-push_swap/README.md

   * 2 points for less than 1300
   * 1 point for less than 1500

-* Sorting 500 values: rating from 1 to 5 points depending on the number of moves:
+* **Sorting 500 values:** grade from 1 to 5 points depending on the number of moves:

   * 5 points for less than 5500
   * 4 points for less than 7000